JonathanMEdwards/subtext10/doc/language.md

 check selected() =? 'foobar'
 ```

-Another useful matching function is `match-number?` which matches a numeric text and returns its numeric value as an extra result `value`.
+Another useful matching program is `match-number?` which matches a numeric text and returns its numeric value as an extra result `~value`.
 For example:
 ```
 '123foo'
 match-number?()